-The debate over how to interpret the book of Daniel from the perspective of Reformed theology usually is between historicism and preterism.
-The futurist view is not unknown among the Reformed, but it is far more rare than in evangelical circles.
+The debate over how to interpret the Book of Daniel from the perspective of Reformed theology usually is between historicism and preterism.
+The futurist view is also frequent among the Reformed, but it is less common than in other evangelical circles.

-What we call the historicist view today was popular among the Reformers, but their fixation on the pope (or the papacy in general) as the “Beast” of Revelation 13 and the “Little Horn” of Daniel 7 was actually a form of futurism at that time.
-They were looking at events described in Daniel and Revelation to occur in their own day or in the near future.
-We can only call that view “historicism” today looking backwards in time.
-From their perspective, looking for the “Beast of Revelation” to come out of Rome in the 1500s is no different than Christians today looking for the Beast to arise out of one of the politicals leaders in the Middle East.
+What we call the historicist view today was popular among the Reformers of Martin Luther’s day and the following centuries, but their fixation on the pope (or the papacy in general) as the “Beast” of Revelation 13 and the “Little Horn” of Daniel 7 was actually a form of futurism at that time.
+They retrofitted events occurring in their own day into those described in Daniel and Revelation, practicing an early form of “newspaper exegesis.”
+We can only call that view “historicism” today from our vantage point looking backwards in time.
+The Reformers looked for the “Beast of Revelation” to come out of Rome in the 1500s just as some Christians today look for the Beast to arise out of one of the political leaders in the Middle East.

-I am a preterist, rather than a historicist or a futurist, because I believe the book of Revelation has to be interpreted in light of passages in Daniel and the Mount Olivet Discourse (Matthew 24).
-The book of Daniel points to the Roman Empire at the time of Christ, not the medieval Roman Church.
-Jesus himself points to the fulfillment of the “Fourth Kingdom” prophecy (“the abomination that causes desolation” — Daniel 9:27; Matthew 24:15) as occurring in the first century.
+I am a preterist, rather than a historicist or a futurist, because I believe the Book of Revelation has to be interpreted in light of passages in Daniel and the Mount Olivet Discourse (Matthew 24, Mark 13, Luke 21).
+The Book of Daniel points to the Roman Empire at the time of Christ, not the medieval Roman Church.
+Jesus himself points to the fulfillment of the Roman “Fourth Kingdom” prophecy as occurring in the first century (“the abomination that causes desolation” – Daniel 9:27, 12:11; Matthew 24:15).

-But if we let Daniel interpret Daniel, I think the only immediate application is the first century.
+Some historicists like to stretch Daniel’s “Fourth Kingdom” prophecies to include all of history.
+So do all dispensationalists and futurists.
+But if we let Daniel interpret Daniel, the only immediate application is the first century.